haroldmei/filters/README.md

 ## Multiple Object Tracking with various Bayesian filters.

 Detected objects are shuffled, object id association is needed in order to keep track of a given object.
-Second order state is also supported ('circle-accel').
+Second order state is also supported so that object acceleration can be tracked ('circle-accel').

 For simplicity, the varying size of the object is not included in the state variable.
 In real world we also need to keep track of the change of object shape and object size.